KanielDasper/nvim_customIDE/README.md

 ### Copying this repo

-On MacOS this repo should be copied down to ~/.config/nvim for booting in your local neovim installation.
+On MacOS this repo should be copied down to ~/.config/nvim for booting in your local neovim environment.